pygate/pygate-gRPC/README.md

 ## Install dependencies

-Runtime and development dependencies can be installed in a new virtual environment automatically by running:
+The runtime and development dependencies can be installed in a new virtual environment automatically by running the following command in the project root directory:

-NOTE: The `--dev` flag can be ommited if you only need runtime dependencies
 ```
 pipenv install --dev
 ```

+NOTE: The `--dev` flag can be ommited if you only need runtime dependencies

 ### **Using the virtual environment**